 Best Use: Warm Hikes

-The K-9 Dog Pack from Mountainsmith is a great option for your four-legged friends.
+The Mountainsmith K-9 Dog Pack is a great option for your four-legged friends.
 This pack features a two-tone design that comes in three colors (red, blue, and black) that are sure to look great on your dog.

 The pack is made of a nice nylon fabric that will keep your dog dry and keeps the weight of the pack low.
 The nylon fabric is a high quality that is sure to stand up to time on the trail.
 The pack also features a nylon liner to keep your things safe and secure.
 This pack is great for any dog.